Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 A strong architecture function does not attempt to own every decision.

-It establishes the authority, guardrails, escalation paths, and shared context needed for better decisions at the right level.
+It helps the organization establish clear decision authority, guardrails, escalation paths, and shared context for better decisions at the right level.

 ## Final Thoughts